tonybutzer/harmony-docs/documentation/source/06week.md

 - The sandal looks like a sneaker to me
 - Movie sentiment analysis
 - tensorflow for dummies - on kbr - skillport - free free free
-- Machine learning research to be actively funded by USGS - Sunne has teh contact -
+- Machine learning research to be actively funded by USGS - Sunne has the contact -
+    - Matthew Kuckuk - Reno Nevada

 ```
 /opt/logan/tools/tensorflow$ more Makefile